The Minstrel Foundation relies upon the generous support of many individuals and corporate sponsors to fund programs and scholarships.

 Donations are needed and welcome at any time during the year.
 There is always a new program or child in need of our help and your generosity.

-Please contact the Minstrel Foundation if you would like to become one of our supporters, large or small, or become identified with one of our programs or a scholarship or award.
-Contact Susan Collins through the Minstrel Foundation office at 416-944-8244 or email email@example.com
+Please contact the Minstrel Foundation if you would like to become one of our supporters, large or small, or become identified with one of our programs or a scholarship or award or perhaps one of our Gala Sponsors.
+Contact Susan Collins through the Minstrel Foundation office at 416-944-8244 or email firstname.lastname@example.org

 PREVIOUS ANNUAL FUNDRAISING EVENTS